Foss Mountain Management

 The Trail up Foss:

-The current trail up Foss Mountain was built in 2014, following a logging operation to encourage pine, and cut trees back from the blueberry fields in Brooks Pasture.
+The trail was built in 2014, following a logging operation to encourage pine, and cut trees back from the blueberry fields in Brooks Pasture.
 The log landing became the new parking lot, since the old lot wasn't even on Town land.
 Off the Beaten Path built the trail, showing great sensitivity, expertise and efficiency.

 Below is more trail history and upcoming plans.